Deschamps says France won't offer Denmark any favours - Capital Sports

-MOSCOW, Russian Federation, Jun 25 – France coach Didier Deschamps said his team will be going all out to win their final World Cup group game against Denmark on Tuesday as they look to wrap up first place.
+Moscow, Russian Federation, Jun 25 – France coach Didier Deschamps has said his team will be going all out to win their final World Cup group game against Denmark on Tuesday as they look to wrap up first place.

 Deschamps is expected to make several changes for the encounter in Moscow with France guaranteed a spot in the last 16 following wins over Australia and Peru.